lightstep/lightstep-tracer-common/client.md

 server, meaning that user-defined transport implementations may use the gRPC [`lightstep.collector.CollectorService.Report`](https://github.com/lightstep/lightstep-tracer-common/blob/4c649d1a7ac52b9cafc7f8d21fe304f8fa4a4ae3/collector.proto#L105) endpoint.

-Client libraries may be viewed as an assembly of two parts, one an implementation of "pure" tracing, and the other a facility to send data to LightStep.
-We will refer to these as the top half and the bottom half, respectively.
+Client libraries may be viewed as an assembly of several parts: one a pure tracing implementation, one for buffering and flushing spans, one for encoding span batches, and one for transporting span batches.
+We label these parts:

+1. Pure tracing: this is an implementation of the OpenTracing Tracer interface, which handles translation from OpenTracing API calls into in-memory structures.
+This component also implements OpenTracing Inject and Extract operations.
+1. Span recorder: this component receives finished spans from the pure tracing component.
+Users may supplied their own span recorder for user-defined transport.
+This module is expected not to block the caller.
+This module implements Flush support and is generally responsible for limiting resource usage.
+1. Report builder: this component contains logic to encode a LightStep report from a set of finished spans.
+1. Transporter: this component is responsible for sending a report batch to LightStep over HTTP.

 There are several competing interests present when designing client libraries, which we prioritize as follows: